TEST 3: Bypassing The Radiator Fan Switch

 You can deduce that the radiator fan relay is bad since you have:

-- Done Test 2 and the fan came on when you jumpered the relay socket terminals #1 and #2.
+- Done TEST 2 and the fan came on when you jumpered the relay socket terminals #1 and #2.

 TEST 4: Bench Testing The Radiator Fan Relay

-Image 1 of 3 and image 2 of 3, in the image viewer, are an actual example of how your jumper wire and multimeter test lead connections should look like.
+The illustration above is an actual example of how your jumper wire and multimeter test lead connections should look like.

 These are the test steps: